Food and drink prohibitions: Bats

-Bears are not considered kosher animals in Judaism.
-All predatory terrestrial animals are forbidden in Islam.

 Birds

 The Torah (Leviticus 11:13) explicitly states that the eagle, vulture, and osprey are not to be eaten.
 A bird now commonly raised for meat in some areas, the ostrich, is explicitly banned as food in some interpretations of Leviticus 11:16.
 Rabbis have frequently inferred that traditions that explicitly prohibit birds of prey and natural scavengers create a distinction with other avian species; thus, eating chickens, ducks, geese, and turkeys is allowed.

 In contrast, Islamic dietary rules permit the consumption of ostrich, while birds of prey (defined specifically as those who hunt with claws and talons) are forbidden, as in Judaism.

 Scavengers and carrion-eaters such as vultures and crows are avoided as food in many cultures because they are perceived as carriers of disease and unclean, and associated with death.
 An exception is the rook, which was a recognised country dish, and which has, more recently, been served in a Scottish restaurant in London.
 In Western cultures today, most people regard songbirds as backyard wildlife rather than as food.

 A balut is a developing bird embryo (usually a duck or chicken) that is boiled and eaten from the shell.
 Part of the Quran includes understanding and respecting the law that any animal products should not be eaten if the animal has not been slaughtered properly, making the animal or animal-product "maytah".
 Because balut is an egg containing a partly-developed embryo, Muslims believe this makes it "haram", or "forbidden".

-The Ortolan bunting developed as a more recent taboo food among French gourmets.
+The ortolan bunting developed as a more recent taboo food among French gourmets.
 The tiny birds were captured alive, force-fed, then drowned in Armagnac, "roasted whole and eaten that way, bones and all, while the diner draped his head with a linen napkin to preserve the precious aromas and, some believe, to hide from God."